 Finally, the defendant must have caused the injuries to the plaintiff.
 The plaintiff must establish that an injury would not have occurred “but for” the negligence of the defendant.
 In the example of the drifting truck driver, injuries to the victim would not have occurred if the truck driver did not fail to check blind spots before switching lanes.

-For a free legal consultation with a side-impact truck accidents lawyer serving Rock Hill, call 1-803-366-0333
+For a free legal consultation with a Rock Hill Side-Impact Truck Accident Lawyer call 1-803-366-0333

 What if the Injured Party Was Negligent?